How shadowy Wagner mercenaries support Russian soldiers in Ukraine conflict

 But many questions remain about their role in the Ukraine conflict.

-“They are skilled at counterinsurgency, and Ukraine is the birthplace of the group,” said Ruslan Trad, a specialist on Wagner group who has traced the groups movements in the Middle East and Africa.
+“They are skilled at counterinsurgency, and Ukraine is the birthplace of the group,” said Ruslan Trad, a specialist on the Wagner Group who has traced its movements in the Middle East and Africa.

 “They are very good at tracking resistance.
 But I doubt they will participate in direct fighting,” he told The Independent.